Skip to content

 Pi

-Armin Ronacher builds a tank game with Opus and Pi in his latest video.
+Armin Ronacher builds a game from scratch with Opus and Pi in one of his videos.

 Most power users I’ve seen run multiple tools.
 Different models excel at different tasks.
 It’s worth experimenting with a few of these to find one that fits how you work—your communication style, the languages you use, and the frameworks you build with all affect which tool clicks.
 Someone doing Swift/iOS might have a different experience than someone building Svelte web apps.